zengm-games/json-web-streams/README.md

 add example for multiple jsonPaths

+wildcards

+- how do we know an object matches wildcard? jsonPathToQueryPath can't know it's a wildcard like how it assumes for an array
-wildcard - emit the matched keys/indexes as an array?
+- emit the matched keys/indexes as an array?

 ## Future